Increasing public Participation in Alternative Food Networks

 to Support Small and Mid- Sized Farms

-Alternative food networks (AFNs), such as farmers markets, farm stores and Community Supported Agriculture (CSA), are relationship-based marketing models that shorten the supply chain and aim to offer fair prices, transparency and environmental sustainability.
+Alternative Food Networks (AFNs)—such as farmers markets, farm stores, and CSAs—are relationship-based models that shorten the supply chain and promote fair pricing, transparency, and sustainability.

 Funded by USDA National Institute of Food and Agriculture (NIFA) Agriculture & Food Research Initiative (AFRI), Award #110394.